tonykevin/three-in-a-row/README.md

-# Three in a row, is a project for learning Javascript.
+# Three in a row,

+It is a project for learning Javascript.
+Analize sintax